wayne391/miditoolkit/README.md

 ## Usage

-You can directly run the main.py scrpit
+You can run the 'main.py' scrpit directly

 ## Sample Result